conp-pcno-training/SDC-LOSSLESS/_episodes/04-coregister.md

 ## Introduction

 Co-registering is the process of aligning the recording montage with a standard montage, allowing for the data to be compared to other studeis.
-Co-registration of the data to the standard MNI head will occur during the Lossless Pipeline in the s01_scalpart script.
+Co-registration of the data to the standard MNI head will occur during the Lossless Pipeline in the `s01_scalpart script`.
 Prior to running the pipeline, the appropriate transformation matrix that will warp the recorded data to the standard montage needs to be determined.
-The transformation matrix can be determined using the `ll_validate.m` script and this matrix can then be input into the `[montage_info]` field in the batch configuration file c01.
+The transformation matrix can be determined using the `ll_validate.m` script and this matrix can then be input into the `[montage_info]` field in the batch configuration file `c01`.

 ## Co-registration Procedure